NASA says the Dart mission managed to alter the asteroid’s trajectory in orbit

 Results of telescope observations revealed at a NASA briefing showed that the Dart spacecraft’s test flight on Sept.
 26 achieved its primary goal: changing an asteroid’s direction through kinetic force.

-The target of the Dart flight was an egg-shaped asteroid called Dimorphos, about the size of a football stadium, which orbited a parent asteroid five times larger called Didymos once every 11 hours and 55 minutes.
+The target of the Dart flight was an egg-shaped asteroid called Dimorphos, regarding the size of a football stadium, which orbited a parent asteroid five times larger called Didymos once every 11 hours and 55 minutes.

 Comparison of pre- and post-impact astronomical measurements of Dimorphos’s orbit around Didymos showed a 32-minute shortening of its trajectory, demonstrating that the exercise is a viable technique for deflecting an asteroid from a collision course with Earth.
 Land.